 No. Our experience is that applicants from a variety of backgrounds are successful as students and clinicians.

 We know that choosing a graduate program is a big decision.
-To help you decide whether our program is a good fit, we offer opportunities to tour our facilities, meet our faculty and current students and sit in on a class!
+To help you decide whether our program is a good fit, we offer opportunities to tour our facilities, meet our faculty and current students, and sit in on a class!

-The Macon campus currently accepts spring admissions.
+The Macon campus currently accepts students for spring admission.